-- Overall, we rate The Hill Least Biased based on balanced editorial positions and news reporting that is low-biased.
-We also rate them Mostly Factual in reporting, rather than High, due to previous opinion columns promoting unproven claims.
+- Overall, we rate Eat This, Not That Least Biased based on minimal political editorializing.
+We also rate them Mostly Factual in reporting rather than High due to a false claim and infrequent promotion of pseudoscience.

 Bias Rating: LEAST BIASED